 Muggings and kidnappings aren't at all common in Hyderabad, especially not towards foreigners.
 Still, follow your common sense and avoid deserted and poorly lit areas.

 TERRORISM RISK : LOW

-India keeps being targeted by terrorists so there is a risk of them trying to carry out an attack in Hyderabad.
+India keeps being targeted by terrorists so there is a risk of them trying to attack Hyderabad.
 The last ones are known as "The 2013 Hyderabad blasts".

 SCAMS RISK : LOW

-Scams are an issue in most cities of India.
+Scams are an issue in most cities in India.
 In Hyderabad, you'll probably get scammed if you're a tourist, too.
-There are many taxi scams with taxi drivers convincing you to take another accommodation, as well as those where vendors give you less change than they should.
-Whatever service anyone offers you - you find out how much it costs first, because they will try to charge literally everything.
+There are many taxi scams with taxi drivers convincing you to take other accommodation, as well as those where vendors give you less change than they should.
+Whatever service anyone offers you - you find out how much it costs first, because they will try to sell everything.

 WOMEN TRAVELERS RISK : LOW

 Sexual assaults are on the rise in Hyderabad, and it is not the safest idea for women to travel alone in this country, whether by day or night.
 Always strive to be accompanied by someone when outside.
 Move-in groups and avoid poorly lit and deserted streets.